mehmetozkaya/MicroservicesApp/README.md

 MicroservicesApp for Udemy Course.

 This repository was old course materials.
-Course and repository fully updated in this repository -> https://github.com/mehmetozkaya/AspnetMicroservices
+Course and repository fully updated in this original repository -> https://github.com/aspnetrun/run-aspnetcore-microservices

 # AspnetMicroservices